musixmatch/ios-musixmatch-app-extension/README.md

 <!---
 If you are developing for OS X, you can enable betas within the 1Password > Preferences > Updates window (as shown [here](i.agilebits.com/Preferences_197C0C6B.png)) and enabling the _Include beta builds_ checkbox.
 Mac App Store users should [download the web store version](https://agilebits.com/downloads) in order to enable betas.
 -->

-To install the 1Password Beta, you will need to enroll in the 1Password for iOS Beta program.
-Please email [support+appex@agilebits.com](mailto:support+appex@agilebits.com) to express your interest.
-Let us know that you're an app developer and planning to add 1Password support.

-Beta enrollment is a manual process so please allow a bit of time to hear back from us.

 ### Step 3: Run the Apps